phax/ph-ubl/README.md

 [![Build Status](https://travis-ci.org/phax/ph-ubl.svg?branch=master)](https://travis-ci.org/phax/ph-ubl)
 ﻿

-This is the readme file for the current version 5.x - for the old version 3.3.x please see [README-v3.3.md](https://github.com/phax/ph-ubl/blob/master/README-v3.3.md).
+This is the readme file for version 5.x or later.

 Set of Java libraries for reading and writing OASIS UBL 2.0, 2.1 and 2.2 documents.
-This is the successor of the phloc-ubl library.
 The following projects are contained:

-  * **ph-ubl-jaxb-plugin** a special JAXB 2.2 plugin that creates additional methods for easier usage (used only in Maven generate-sources phase)
   * **ph-ubl-testfiles** contains all UBL 2.0 and 2.1 test files (used only in Maven test scope)
   * **ph-ubl-api** base library containing common stuff for UBL 2.0 and 2.1.
   * **ph-ubl20** contains the generated JAXB files for UBL 2.0 as well as the helper classes.